nksz6/nksz6/README.md

 # *HELLO!* 👋
 <pre> welcome to my github ^_^ </pre>

-I'm Nick Kelley, a seinior in the Computer Science program at Metropolitan State University.
+I'm Nick Kelley, a senior in the Computer Science program at Metropolitan State University.

-I really enjoy programming, and aside from learning new skills over the summer I completed my first internship!
+I LOVE programming.
+This summer I completed my first internship and it was a ton of fun!

-I am currently developing a [Landscape Calculator](https://github.com/nksz6/Landscape-Calculator) which aims to help automate the bidding process for landscaping.
+I recently made [Landscape Calculator](https://github.com/nksz6/Landscape-Calculator), it aims to assist with cost estimation for landscaping projects.
 It is fully functional right now and you should check out the [live demo!](https://nikelley.com)

-My next project is a Angular + .NET API, deploying to Azure.
+Currently working on an Angular + .NET project called KeikoKeeper, more to come on this soon.

+I am actively looking for employment, I graduate summer 2026.

 You can [email me](mailto:kelley.nicholas@outlook.com) or [connect with me on LinkedIn](https://www.linkedin.com/in/kelleynick/).